isildur13/panchalyash13.github.io/resume.md

  * Machine Learning model GMM was utilized.
  * Implemented a CI/CD Framework for rapid development and deployment of the API.
    * Toolset utilized:- Jenkins, Docker, Nginx, MYSQL, Flask
- * Deployed the API on AWS EC2 Instance.
+ * Deployed the API on AWS and GCP.
+ * Did cost analysis between AWS and GCP for the API.

 ### Equity Research Analyst @ Finception.in [June 2018 - July 2018]